kianeblackman/kianeblackman/README.md

 # 👋 Hi there, I'm Kiane

-### I'm a front-end developer, designer and all round a pretty creative guy.
-Welcome to my portfolio!
+## I'm a curious and creative front-end developer with an eye for design!

+Please view my portfolo website [here](https://kianeblackman.com/).

 ## 🚀 Projects